OOlashyn/portal-helper-vscode/README.md

 #### Changed

 - Renamed extension to Power Pages Helper
+- Switch paportal to powerpages in CLI commands
+- Now "Download Portal" supports modedVersion parameter

 #### Added

 - New command Migrate to Bootstrap 5 - converts existing portal to Bootstrap 5 (creates new folder with updated portal)
+- New setting Download Latest Model Version - Allows to specify version of the model to download (1 or 2) to support Enhanced Data Model
+- New setting Download Portal Skip Included Entities - Allows you to skip Included Entities option in the Download Portal command
+- New setting Download Portal Skip Excluded Entities - Allows you to skip Excluded Entities option in the Download Portal command
 ### 1.3.0

 #### Changed